 14. Crisis and Caliphate in the Spring of 865 Chase F. Robinson

-Part D: William A. Graham as Colleague and Administrator
+Part IV: William A. Graham as Colleague and Administrator

-17. William A. Graham's Approach to Comparative Religion as Scholar, Teacher and Administrator Raquel Ukeles
+17. William A. Graham's Approach to Comparative Religion as Scholar, Teacher, and Administrator Raquel M. Ukeles

 Bruce Fudge is Professor of Arabic at the University of Geneva.

-Kambiz GhaneaBassiri is Thomas Lamb Eliot Professor of Religion and Humanities, Reed College.
+Kambiz GhaneaBassiri is Thomas Lamb Eliot Professor of Religion and Humanities at Reed College.

 Christian Lange is Professor of Arabic and Islamic Studies at Utrecht University.